babel/rfcs/rfcs/0000-import-expression-ast-node.md

 t.ImportExpression(t.StringLiteral("foo"));
 ```

-Note that `@babel/types` does not currently validate the number of arguments when construting `import()` AST node via `t.CallExpression`.
+Note that `@babel/types` does not currently validate the number of arguments when constructing `import()` AST nodes via `t.CallExpression`.
 The `t.ImportExpression` will throw if more than one arguments are passed.

 ## `module-attributes` proposal support